-A CAD model of the backpack-mounted system is shown in Figure 2.
-This backpack system has a number of laser range scanners as well as 2 cameras facing left and right, each equipped with fisheye lenses reaching an approximately 180° field of view each and taking photos at a rate of 5 Hz.4 In order to collect data, an operator wears the backpack system and traverses the environment to be scanned, walking in straight lines at a standard pace and making an effort to walk parallel to all walls in the area.
-Multiple localization and loop-closure algorithms are then applied to the raw data collected by the onboard sensors,^{1,3,4} and the backpack is localized over its data collection period.
-This involves recovering the 6 degrees of freedom for the backpack in this thesis.
+The backpack system used in this paper has a number of laser range scanners as well as side-facing cameras taking photos at a rate of 5 Hz.
+In order to collect data, an operator wears the backpack system and traverses the environment to be scanned, walking in straight lines at a standard pace and making an effort to walk parallel to all walls in the area.
+Multiple localization and loop-closure algorithms are then applied to the raw data collected by the onboard sensors, and the backpack is localized\ over its data collection period.
+This involves recovering the 6 degrees of freedom for the backpack itself as well as the cameras rigidly mounted on it.
+These results are noisy, which motivates the approaches in this paper.
 Once this is complete, the data from the laser range scanners is used to generate a 3D point cloud of the surrounding environment.
-This point cloud is used to construct either a low-resolution planar model, such as for usage in basic navigation or energy analysis,^{5,6} or a high-resolution, detailed mesh, for applications such as accurate remodeling or virtual walkthroughs.7 Regardless of resolution, size, or detail, the model, consisting of geometric surfaces in 3D space, along with the set of images captured by the backpack's cameras and their noisy 3D poses, are the input to the texture mapping problem.
+This point cloud is used to construct simple, coarse models, as well as highly detailed models.
+Regardless of resolution or size, the model, consisting of geometric surfaces in 3D space, along with the set of images captured by the backpack's cameras and their noisy 3D poses, are the input to the texture mapping problem.